Joeshmoe03/ASL-classification/README.md

 ## **Setup Instructions**

 **NOTE**: While I would love to provide a docker container, it is impossible to do with a HPC due to security concerns with root priviledge ([read more about it here](https://waterprogramming.wordpress.com/2022/05/25/containerizing-your-code-for-hpc-docker-singularity/)).
 Instead, you will have to set up your own environment.
-A future update may include singularity which allows some containerization without some issues of Docker.
+Also note that I can't come up with a containerized set-up approach to setting things up as the requirements change based on your hardware capabilities.

 1. Clone the repository.
 2. Visit [this Kaggle page](https://www.kaggle.com/datasets/grassknoted/asl-alphabet), download the dataset, and extract the data into a folder you must name /data/. **WARNING**: please ensure that you clear enough space (about 9 GBs).
 The dataset will be quite large.
 It should look like this when you are done: